Redman204/kaw-wiki/docs/index.md

-# Welcome to the Silent Harmony KaW-Wiki
+# Welcome to the RedMan204 KaW-Wiki

 There are quite a few KaW-Wikis and -guides out there.
 Unfortunately none of them are well maintained and often lack many "modern" features and epic battles.
 I set myself the goal to change that and will collect all the necessary information throughout all the guides, wikis and forums I can find.